 - The driver may illegally turn into traffic because they do not see where they are going

-- UPS drivers can be at the end of a long shift or working overtime when they cause an accident by driving drowsy
+- UPS drivers can be at the end of a long shift or working overtime when they cause an accident by driving drowsy and speeding

 - The company may not properly maintain the trucks, and the brakes can fail, causing the driver to rear-end a motorist

-- The cargo loaders may have not correctly loaded the cargo, causing the truck to tip over or the driver to lose control
+- The cargo loaders may not have correctly loaded the cargo, causing the truck to tip over or the driver to lose control

 How You Can Get Financial Compensation from UPS

-UPS Truck Drivers Are Agents of UPS
+UPS Truck Drivers Are Agents of the Delivery Company

 UPS’s Insurance Company Plays Hardball